vitest-dev/vitest/docs/api/index.md

 ## describe

-Defines a new suite, as a set of related tests and nested suites.
+When you use `test` in the top level of file, they are collected as part of the implicit suite for it.
+Using `describe` you can define defines a new suite in the current context, as a set of related tests and other nested suites.
 A suite lets you organize your tests so reports are more clear.

 ### describe.skip